-If you think you may have given your child too much succinic acid, contact your doctor or local NHS services (details at end of leaflet).
+If you think you may have given your child too much succinic acid, contact your doctor or NHS Direct (0845 4647).
 Have the medicine packet with you if you telephone for advice.

 Are there any possible side-effects?

 We use medicines to make our children better, but sometimes they have other effects that we don't want (side-effects).
 Your child may feel sick or be sick (vomit) when they first start taking succinic acid.
 Giving each dose with some food may help.
 This effect usually wears off after a few days.
 If it is still a problem after a week, contact your doctor.